In writing this

-Partly as a result of writing this article I am now reflecting that mercury toxicity should be featured as a cause of symptoms in its own right rather than placed on the list of possible Chronic Fatigue Syndrome causes.
+As a result of writing this article I now feel even more strongly that mercury toxicity should be included in investigating possible Chronic Fatigue Syndrome causes.

 I worked hard and played hard.
 I remember a time when I had a very nasty virus which put me in bed for a day.
 It took a lot to make me go to bed.
 I then decided that I just had to do what was planned and got out and acted as though I was fine.